jpsalis/F1TENTH-2024/README.md

 * Arduino controls PWM and receiver to prevent system crashes on Jetson from causing a runaway bot.
 * Jetson reads LIDAR and uses SLAM algorithm to navigate around the course, avoiding obstacles.
-* Mega shouldn't run if the transmitter had powered up with switch in the armed position
+* Mega shouldn't run if the transmitter had powered up with switch in the armed position.

 Serial Syntax (Commands case-insensitive):